 - In a small bowl or ramekin add the cornstarch starting with 1 – 2 Tablespoons of cornstarch at the beginning.

 - Pour in twice as much cold water as thickening powder you’ve added. (i.e. 1 Tbsp cornstarch + 2 Tbsp. water)

 - I have also just used some of the hot liquid from my pot instead of using cold water.
 I’ve done this in cases where I didn’t want to add any more liquid into my dish.
 It works just as well as long as you whisk it well.

 You can!
 The measurements are that 2 Tablespoons of tapioca flour is equal to only 1 tablespoon of cornstarch.
 Use this as a more readily available substitute if you wish.

 It depends but typically 1-3 Tbsp. is plenty to start to thicken soups and sauces.
 Add thickening agent to cup of liquid and whisk until smooth before adding.
 Stirring constantly as it boils so it stays smooth.

 - Then use a fork to whisk the slurry together so it is nice and smooth.
 It won’t necessarily look thick in of itself but will do the job once you add it into your recipe.

-Ideally you want your sauce to be at a slow rolling boil when you add this.
+Ideally you want your sauce or soup to be at a slow rolling boil when you add this.
 Keep it at that temperature and stir slowly and consistently to keep your mixture nice and smooth.